 - 1.3.1.
 Clause 87 of the Deed sets out requirements relating to how Notices must be given for the purposes of the Deed, including these Guidelines. - 1.3.2.
-Our contact details, and those of the Managing Contractor, are set out in Table 3 below.
+Our contact details are set out in Table 3 below.
 Other useful information and contacts relating to the Scheme are set out in Table 4 below.